-Details This function may be useful for general Unicode string conversion.
+Details This method may be useful for general Unicode string conversion.
 It is provided for the benefit of users working in environments which do not provide suitable Unicode converters.

 C binding: the returned strings are stored in a ring buffer with up to 10 entries.
 If more than 10 strings are converted, the buffers are reused, which means that clients must copy the strings if they want to access more than 10 strings in parallel.
-For example, up to 10 calls to this function can be used as parameters for a printf() statement since the return strings are guaranteed to be independent if no more than 10 strings are used at the same time.
+For example, up to 10 calls to this method can be used as parameters for a printf() statement since the return strings are guaranteed to be independent if no more than 10 strings are used at the same time.

-C++ binding: The parameters input format and optlist must be passed as wstrings as usual, while input and returned data must have type string.
+C++ binding: The parameters input format and optlist must have the selected string data type (see Section 3.2, "C++ Binding", page 28), while input and returned data always have type string.